docusign/docusign-soap-sdk/PHP/DocuSignSample/readme.txt

 Installation and Use
 ---------------------------------------------------------------------------

-Deployment is just copying the entire CodeSnippts directory into your htdocs (or equivalent) directory on your server.
+Deployment is just copying the entire DocuSignSample directory into your htdocs (or equivalent) directory on your server.

 Optionally add your credentials to include/account_creds.php by modifying the